-Sigma Sigma (Austin Alumnae) and Alpha Kappa Chapters of Delta Sigma Theta Sorority Inc. were established simultaneously on November 26, 1930 at Wesley United Methodist Church by the National President, Soror Anna J. Thompson.
-Sigma Sigma was the first black Greek letter organization with a graduate chapter in the city of Austin.
+Sigma Sigma (Austin Alumnae) and Alpha Kappa Chapters of Delta Sigma Theta Sorority Inc. were established simultaneously on November 26, 1930 at Wesley United Methodist Church by the 4th National President, Anna Johnson Julian.
+Sigma Sigma was the first black Greek letter organization with a graduate chapter in the Texas Capitol City.

 - Soror Maude Ella Garrett Tyree - (First President)

 - Soror Gladys Brewer Miles - (Second President)